hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 At this stage we have determined a copy number and minor allele ploidy for every base in the genome

-### 7. Structural Variant Recovery and Single Breakend Filtering
+### 7. Structural Variant Recovery
-PURPLE will remove any unlinked, single breakends with very low copy number change support (< 10%).
-In regions of very high copy number an excess of single breakend calls is frequently observed, but nearly always with low VAF support.
-They are presumed to be an artefact and are hence filtered.

-PURPLE also attempts to recover entries from a set of lower confidence structural variants if a recovery vcf (parameter: sv_recovery_vcf) is provided.
+PURPLE attempts to recover entries from a set of lower confidence structural variants if a recovery vcf (parameter: `sv_recovery_vcf`) is provided.

 There are two situations where PURPLE will attempt to recover structural variants.
 The first is when a copy number segment is unsupported by an existing structural variant.